Riya10031/Threat-Protection-with-XDR/Labguide/Module 1/Lab-01.md

     ![](../media/dataconnector.png)

     >**Note**: If you do not see the page in the Microsoft Sentinel portal, try refreshing the browser.
-Wait 5 minutes and refresh again until it appears
+Wait 5 minutes and refresh again until it appears.

 1. In the **threat management** section, choose **Incidents** from the left panel to assess detected security incidents and alerts.